vfarcic/devops26/manuscript/02-intro.md

 Once the AKS cluster is up and running, the process will create a `jx` Namespace.
 It will also modify your local `kubectl` context.

 Next, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
-The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
+The exact list of apps that will be installed depends on the Kubernetes flavor, the type of setup, and the hosting vendor.
 But, before it proceeds, it'll need to ask us a few other questions.
 Which kind do we want to install?
 Static or serverless?
-Please answer with `Static Jenkins Server and Jenkinsfiles`.
-We'll explore the serverless option later.
+Please answer with `Serverless Jenkins X Pipelines with Tekton`.
+Even though Jenkins X started its history with Jenkins, the preferred pipeline engine is [Tekton](https://cloud.google.com/tekton/), which is available through the serverless flavor of Jenkins X. We'll discuss Tekton and the reasons Jenkins X is using it later.

 At this point, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.